craviee/simple-grade-architecture/README.md

 # simple-grade-architecture
-Software Architecture of a simple system that manage student's grades
+Software Architecture of a simple system that manages student's grades